 How Long Do Pit Bulls Live?

-So, let’s talk about all the different things that affect how long pit bulls live and what you can do to help your pit live a long and healthy life.
+So, let’s talk in more detail about all the different things that affect how long pit bulls live.

 If you have a mixed breed pit bull, most of this information will apply to them as well.